Are you interested in learning how well you’re performing on Twitter? How many people are viewing your tweets? How many new followers you’ve gained?

 In the example above I’ve selected ‘January 2018’.

-Next you’ll be able to select ‘Top Tweets’ to see your most popular tweets based on impressions and engagements for the time period you selected.
+Next, you can select ‘Top Tweets’ to see your most popular tweets based on impressions and engagements for the time period you selected.

 Looking at my top tweets each months allows me to see what my target audience are most interested in and what content gets seen or clicked on the most.
 I can then focus future tweets to talk about similar kind of content.